-A geoscientist studies the earth's composition, structure, and other physical aspects.
+A geoscientist studies the earth's composition, structure, and other physical aspects of the earth.
 He or she may search for natural resources like groundwater, metals, and petroleum, or help environmental scientists clean up and preserve the environment.
 Someone working in this field may also be called a geologist or geophysicist.

 - According to the Bureau of Labor Statistics, as of May 2017, geoscientists earned a median annual salary of $89,850 per year.